Christian-Guzman/head-first-java-cliffsnotes-example/Chapter-1/README.md

 - Java works by creating a source document (where some of the code will go).
 - Document is ran through a source code compiler.
 It checks for errors and wont let you run until it's satisfied.
 - The compiler creates a new document coded into Java byte-code.
+- A Java virtual machine (JVM) interprets compiled Java binary code (called bytecode) for a computer's processor so that it can perform a Java program's instructions.

 ## How should Java code be structured